 After posting this video it's been asked if DBGallery works with SugarSync.
 It does!
 There is basically no difference in DBGallery itself as to whether it's working with DropBox or SugarSync folders.
 I.e. Both work equally as well from DBGallery's perspective.

 Yes!
 Version 5.0 now supports permissions, including the setup of users with read-only access.
 Learn more here.

 The following image formats are supported.
-If a format you require support for isn't here please let us know at Support@GRRSystems.com.
+If a format you require support for isn't listed here please let us know at Support@GRRSystems.com.
 Adding new formats is often just a matter of knowing they're required!

 Adobe Digital NeGative (.DNG)